AstroHiro/ncm/README.md

 * ncm(x)\
 Returns a trained NCM with respect to a given state.
 * train(iTrain=1,Nbatch=32,Nlayers=3,Nunits=100,Nepochs=10000,ValidationSplit=0.1,Patience=20)\
-Trains a neural network to be used for desiging an NCM and returns a Keras neural network model.
+Trains a neural network to be used for designing an NCM and returns a Keras neural network model.
 * cvstem()\
 Samples optimal contraction metrics of a given dynamical system in a given state space by the [CV-STEM](https://arxiv.org/abs/2006.04359) method.
 These metrics will be used for the neural network training in the train method
 * linesearch()\